 Delete the apps and profiles rather than trying to hack or tweak your profile with little change, improvement.
 It’s better to revamp your profile completely after a long break rather than make subtle, small changes over time.

-Quitting Dating Apps, Quitting Online Dating – How To Avoid Dating App Fatigue, How To Avoid Online Dating Fatigue, Pausing Dating Profiles, Pausing Dating Apps, Pausing Bumble, Pausing Hinge
+Quitting Online Dating Apps – How To Avoid Dating App Fatigue, Pausing Dating Profiles

 A lot of people make the mistake of taking small breaks from dating apps only to come back after a month or two.